RolandChristensen/developer-journal/_drafts/git.md

-## You forgot to delete branches and can't remember if you have merged them
-You don't want to delete the branch unless you are sure you have merged them.
-1. `git branch` to see all the branches on your local
-2. `git checkout {parent-branch-name}` to checkout the parent branch you should have merged the feature branch into
-    * This guide assumes you have pulled all changes from the remote into your local parent branch.
-Elsewhere on this page, you will find instructions to do this, if you haven't already.
-4. `git branch --merged` to see all the branches that have been merged into the current checked out branch
-    * Depending on your workflow and the branch in question, it could be that after merging you did additional work, so you may need to check the branch to see if you have any changes on it.
-5. `git log parent-branch-name..feature-branch-name` to see any commits on the feature branch that are not on the parent branch
-    * If the output is empty you have merged everthing into the parent branch and you can delete the branch in question.
-6. `git branch -d {feature-branch-name}`

 ## You forgot to checkout a new branch and started working on a new feature while still on *main*
 As long as you have not commited any changes you can simply checkout a new branch.